Funding opportunity

 Travel

-- Travel and accommodation expenses of trainees for exchanges among universities or between universities and other sectors located in different cities, nationally or internationally
+- Travel and accommodation expenses of trainees for exchanges between universities and other sectors located in different cities, nationally or internationally.

 - Safety-related expenses for trainees for fieldwork, such as protective gear, immunizations, etc.